AstraZeneca/runnable/docs/configurations/executors/local-container.md

 - [x] Ability to provide specialized compute environments for different steps of the pipeline.
 - [ ] The scalability is still constrained by the resources in local environment.

+!!! warning inline end "parallel executions"

+    Run logs that use a single json (eg. file-system) are not compatible with parallel executions due to race conditions to write the same file by different processes.

+    Use ```chunked``` run log stores (eg. chunked-fs).

 ## Configuration

 ```yaml